mdlincoln/mdlincoln.github.io/_posts/2014-04-02-marvelous-mechanical-bodies.md

-    board, on which Europe is represented, and which is designed so that she can bend her head and knees in a decent and civil motion with the rest of her body…(translations by author unless otherwise noted) “Huic tabulae applicata est et superposita, alia singularis et libera tabula, in qua Europa repraesentatur, ea ita conformata est, ut et caput et genua cum decenti et ciuili motu totuis corporis flectere possit, atque hac reuerentia, honorifico gestu, ter exhibito, saluauit ut excepti accedentem Inuictissimum Imperatorem Rudolphum II.”
+    board, on which Europe is represented, and which is designed so that she can bend her head and knees in a decent and civil motion with the rest of her body…(translations by author unless otherwise noted) "Huic tabulae applicata est et superposita, alia singularis et libera tabula, in qua Europa repraesentatur, ea ita conformata est, ut et caput et genua cum decenti et ciuili motu totuis corporis flectere possit, atque hac reuerentia, honorifico gestu, ter exhibito, saluauit ut excepti accedentem Inuictissimum Imperatorem Rudolphum II."
 Fol.
-19v from the “Description of the Ceremonial Entry of Emperor Rudolf II into Vienna, 17 July 1577, and of the Ehrenpforte erected by the City of Vienna, submitted to the City Council by Dr. Paulus Fabritius, Imperial Physician and Court Mathematicus.”
+19v from the "Description of the Ceremonial Entry of Emperor Rudolf II into Vienna, 17 July 1577, and of the Ehrenpforte erected by the City of Vienna, submitted to the City Council by Dr. Paulus Fabritius, Imperial Physician and Court Mathematicus."
 (Niederösterreichisches Landesarchiv, Stände Archiv,
     A 9/26, fol.
 10r-21r), published in Ibid., 215–216.

 [^11]: On the opposite side Austria is pictured in the guise of a
     graceful and elegant girl, dressed in red and white, and which is set up to bow reverentially to his Imperial Majesty.
-“Ex altero latere picta est Austria, forma puella venustae ac lepidae, ornata veste rubra et alba, ea genibus flexis statuta est ut reuerenter Imperatoriae Maiestati honorem verecunda gestum exhibere uideatur.”
+"Ex altero latere picta est Austria, forma puella venustae ac lepidae, ornata veste rubra et alba, ea genibus flexis statuta est ut reuerenter Imperatoriae Maiestati honorem verecunda gestum exhibere uideatur."
     Ibid., 216.

-[^12]: Bedini, “The Role of Automata in the History of Technology”;
+[^12]: Bedini, "The Role of Automata in the History of Technology";
-    Kang, “Wonders of Mathematical Magic”; Marr, “Understanding Automata in the Late Renaissance.”
+    Kang, "Wonders of Mathematical Magic"; Marr, "Understanding Automata in the Late Renaissance."

 [^13]: Hughes, *Regiomontanus*, 17; Zinner, *Regiomontanus*, 135.

-[^14]: Burke, “Meaning and Crisis in the Early Sixteenth Century,” 80.
+[^14]: Burke, "Meaning and Crisis in the Early Sixteenth Century," 80.

 [^15]: Ibid., 82.